jsHelper/simple-sharepoint.js/README.md

   $config.doLogging = false;  // default: false

   // SharePoint configuration values (READONLY)
-  imagesPath: '',             // returns the relative URL to '_layouts/images/'
+  $config.imagesPath: '',             // returns the relative URL to '_layouts/images/'
-  language: 'en-US',          // returns the language of the sitetemplate (used by $resources)
+  $config.language: 'en-US',          // returns the language of the sitetemplate (used by $resources)
-  languageUI: 'en-US'         // returns the language set by the browsers local });
+  $config.languageUI: 'en-US'         // returns the language set by the browsers local });
 ```